Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Islington and are not the council.
 About us

-The Planning Committee of Islington Council met on Tuesday 21 April 2026 to discuss several planning applications.
-Key decisions included the approval of a six-storey office and retail development at 63 Charterhouse Street, the approval of a new veterinary centre at 348-356 Holloway Road, and the approval of a 29-dwelling residential building at the former Harvist Under Fives site on Hornsey Road.
+The Planning Committee of Islington Council met on 21 April 2026 to discuss and decide on three planning applications.
+The committee unanimously approved all three applications: a six-storey office and retail development at 63 Charterhouse Street, a change of use to a veterinary centre at 348-356 Holloway Road, and a new residential building providing 29 homes at the site of the former Harvist Under Fives nursery on Hornsey Road.

 63 Charterhouse Street